 - 1 green bell pepper, diced

-- 1 cup crushed tomatoes or tomato puree
+- 1 cup crushed tomatoes (can substitute tomato puree or sauce)

 - 2 tablespoons brown sugar